 Guidelines for Maintaining Lawful F-1 Student Status

-F-1 student status is the most common status used by international students at D'Youville College.
+F-1 student status is the most common status used by international students at D'Youville.
 This section of the International Student Services website is about maintaining and reinstating F-1 student status.
 Included is information about work and travel as it pertains to maintaining legal status.
 Please review this information carefully and contact us with any questions you have.